jeafreezy/cyclemap/README.md

 - Mapbox GL shows:
   - Bike networks on the main page.
 The bike networks are clustered for performant rendering.
-  - Stations on the detail page.
+  - Stations on the detail page with popups when clicked.
-- Zoom controls.
+- Zoom and Geolocation controls.
-- Geolocation control.

 ### Filtering & Search